system76/tech-docs/src/models/addw2/repairs.md

 ### Steps to remove the battery:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the two battery screws, highlighted green below.
+2. Remove the two battery screws, highlighted green below.

 ![Battery screws](./img/battery-screws.jpg)

-2. Lift the battery out of the chassis.
+3. Lift the battery out of the chassis.

 ## Removing the keyboard: